KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-Online-State by Legion2](https://github.com/Legion2/MMM-Online-State)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.

 ## [MMM-OnlineImagesViewer by NicholasRasi](https://github.com/NicholasRasi/MMM-OnlineImagesViewer)

-1. - W - package.json issue: No repository field.
+1. `package.json` issue: No repository field.

 ## [MMM-OnScreenMenu by shbatm](https://github.com/shbatm/MMM-OnScreenMenu)